maxdame/revtracker_flask/README.md

 While there are online revenue recognition solutions available, they often come with hefty price tags.
 Additionally, these tools often remain underutilized due to their intricate systems, leading to excess tech debt and a platform that no one fully understands.
 So in many situations, accountants use what they know best – cumbersome, clunky, slow Excel spreadsheets.
 However, managing these spreadsheets can be a tedoious, error-prone, and time-consuming task.
 To prevent wasted money and time, this application aims to provide a cost-effective solution to automate the revenue recognition process, simplifying the task while maintaining accuracy and efficiency.

 This application is designed to create and manage customer records, contracts, and transactions effectively.
 A contract can contain multiple transactions, each with varying service periods and billing cadences.
 These details are then used to streamline the generation of a contract's invoices automatically.
 Accountants can then utilize the application to pull data for a particular month, helping them obtain the appropriate revenue by product to be recognized in their monthly journal entries.
-Furthermore, as the application's development progresses, I intend to incorporate the capability to reconcile the Deferred/Accrued Revenue account balances and generate reports on various revenue KPIs.

-Ultimately, I envision integrating the application with Quickbooks Online.
+The application is currently in a working version however there are many more features and error checks to add.
+As the application's development progresses, I intend to incorporate the capability to reconcile the Deferred/Accrued Revenue account balances, generate reports on various revenue KPIs amd integrate with Quickbooks Online.
 This would facilitate automatic invoice creation and the booking of monthly revenue journal entries, providing a comprehensive and efficient solution for revenue management.

 **API Endpoints**